Revamp your CV!

 CV template or blank page?

-Take an introspective look at yourself and write your CV with a retrospective view of the course of your life, your 'curriculum vitae'.
+Take an introspective look at yourself and write your CV with a retrospective view of the course of your life, your "curriculum vitae".

-A well-done CV is not enough!
+A well-crafted CV is not enough!

 But what can you expect from a CV professional?

-Avoid the basket!
+Avoid the wastebasket!